deniskrumko/mold/README.md

 Mold offers the following, making it an ideal choice for Go projects.

-- **Lightweight**: uses only the Go standard lib with no external dependencies.
+- **Lightweight**: uses only the Go standard library with no external dependencies.
 - **Efficient**: utilises Go's in-built template parser under the hood.
 - **Capable**: supports all capabilities of Go templates.
 - **Familiar**: employs the well-known [concepts](#concepts) of Layouts, Views and Partials.